 Make effective comments on planning applications

-Many people have asked how they can most effectively comment on or object to planning applications.
+Many people have asked how they can most effectively comment on planning applications.
 You may find the following helpful as a general guide but please note that it should not be relied on, or taken to be a full interpretation of the law.

-Remember all comments submitted are open to public view both in person and via the council’s website.
+Remember all comments submitted are open to public view via the council’s website.
 This includes your name and contact details.
 If you believe there is reason to protect any of your information contact the Planning Department.

 This obviously includes the person making the planning application and